AdriDevelopsThings/latex-template-server/README.md

     listen:
         host: 0.0.0.0
         port: 80
-# it's required to set a salt value
-salt: "generate a secure random salt with pwgen for example (required)"
-app_url: "http://localhost:3000" # it's required to set the public url of the backend for link generation
-encryption_key_size: 48 # 48 = default value
-file_serve_path: "files" # directory where generated PDFs will be saved for X minutes, "files" = default value
 template_path: "templates" # directory which hosts all LaTeX templates, "templates" = default value
 tmp_directory: "tmp" # "tmp" = default value
-delete_file_after: 600 # time after that a generated PDF file will be deleted, 600 = default value
 ```

 ## Create a LaTeX template